 With Theatre Day for Teachers we provide an annual day of workshops, networking, camaraderie and support to secondary school theatre teachers in New Jersey and neighboring states.
 The workshops vary each year and are conducted by professional artists and educators in the areas of theatre performance (acting, voice and speech, and movement) design, technology, directing, stage management, dramaturgy, and classroom practice.

-Theatre Day for Teachers Registration begins October 15, 2016.
+Theatre Day for Teachers Registration usually begins in October.
 Please submit your registration form.
 Space is limited.
-All registration forms must be received by December 15, 2016 to ensure your spot in the workshop.
-Just click the link below to access the registration form.
+All registration forms must be received by December 15 to ensure your spot in the workshop.

 Viewpoints as Vocabulary in Directing and Performance